pagalvin/tsbook/chapter04_IntroducingTypes.md

 [^2]: It's also, a little ironically, a decent listing of interesting tools and frameworks out there and hence, another good reason to read the article.
 That is, of course, it doesn't tire you out.
 To be safe, read this book first.

+[^3]: Admittedly, this is a minor source of cognitive dissonance.
+Since the variable itself a const, why allow us to change the variable's properties as well?
+It is what it is and helpful in the end, so live with it we must.